IQTLabs/gamutRF/docs/4-OPERATION.md

 After linking the relevant docker-compose file(s), you can call the needed services or use all services by not specifying individual containers.

-The `VOL_PREFIX` is the location all output files will be saved.
+Notes: The `VOL_PREFIX` is the location all output files will be saved.
 Check and/or comment out the `deploy` and `depends_on` sections of `gamutrf` in `orchestrator.yml` if you are using a non-x86 architecture or not using torchserve respectively.
 If needed, run `uhd_find_devices` to check if SDR can be found.
+It is recommended to include `-f docker/freespacer.yml` and `freespacer` to avoid filling up your disk.

 ### Scan a single frequency
 ```bash